 Solfeg.io is the perfect tool for concert preparation and programming.
-The songs available in the app are popular choices to brighten up your end of year concert program.
-Students will love the opportunity to perform their favorite songs to an audience of parents, siblings and peers.
+The songs available in the app are popular choices to brighten up your end-of-year concert program.
+Students will love the opportunity to perform their favorite songs to an audience of parents, siblings, and peers.

-Solfeg.io can be used by whole classes, ensembles and even soloists.
+Solfeg.io can be used by whole classes, ensembles, and even soloists.
 Your students will have access to the same materials as you.
 This means that they can practice without you at home and during school breaks and lunch hours.
 Soloists can use the Solfeg.io backing tracks as an accompaniment for their performance.
-For confident ensembles, once they have learnt their parts, you can switch off the backing track so that they can perform without an accompaniment.
+For confident ensembles, once they have learned their parts, you can switch off the backing track so that they can perform without an accompaniment.

 3. Make a rehearsal plan and follow it through

-You and your students will all feel better about the end of year concert if it is well rehearsed.
+You and your students will all feel better about the end-of-year concert if it is well-rehearsed.
 With so many children or teenagers to get through the production, this is not the time to improvise!